GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Everybody should learn to program a computer, because it teaches you how to think.
+Every program has (at least) two purposes: the one for which it was written and another for which it wasn't.

-~ Steve Jobs
+~ Alan Perlis
 <pre>

 </pre>